-With oak floors throughout the downstairs level, there is a well-equipped kitchen, a good sized sitting room with en electric fire, a dining area and French doors leading outside.
+With oak floors throughout the downstairs level, there is a well-equipped kitchen, a good-sized sitting room with an electric fire, a dining area and French doors leading outside.

 Outside, there is off road parking for two cars and an enclosed lawned garden with furniture.

 Belview Cottage truly is a wonderful base for friends and families wishing to explore Dorset and the Jurassic Coast.

 Two bedrooms: 1 x double, 1 x twin.
 Bathroom with bath, separate shower, basin and WC.
 Kitchen.
 Sitting room with electric woodburner-effect fire and dining area.